 Aside from the basic elements of the Quiet School Program, there are numerous school-based activities and projects that can reinforce your program and the Quiet School Program.
-Your program will have a stronger impact in the community if you can generate additional activities within the school system.
+Your program will have a stronger impact in the community if you can man and a second a second of and and a second a second a second a second a second of a second s generate additional activities within the school system.
 Schools and school systems are vibrant focal points for the community.
 You need the kind of enthusiasm for your public education and information program that students and their institutions can provide.